 where $f^{\alpha\beta\gamma}$ are the structure constants of the group: $\left[T^\alpha,T^\beta\right]= \frac{1}{2}i f^{\alpha\beta\gamma}T^\gamma$.
 Thus the electric fields $E$ are analogous to angular-momentum like variables and the Wilson lines to ladder operators.
 The Fock space of links can therefore be constructed by successive applications of Wilson lines to an initial state defined by $E^{\alpha}_{r,\mu}\left|0\right\rangle = 0$ on all links.

-Link states are characterized by two sets of ``angular'' quantum numbers, one for each of the link's ends.
+Link states are characterised by two sets of ``angular'' quantum numbers, one for each of the link's ends.
 For $SU(3)$ we have

 where $p,q$ label the irreducible representation of $SU(3)$ and $\lambda_{L/R}$ is a shorthand for the quantum numbers that label the left and right ends of the link respectively.
-These quantum numbers can be defined in different ways; we here employ the representation of the color group mapped from the flavor ($u$, $d$, $s$) triplet, adopting the names ``isospin'' $T$ and ``hypercharge'' $Y$.
+These quantum numbers can be defined in different ways; we here employ the representation of the colour group mapped from the flavour ($u$, $d$, $s$) triplet, adopting the names ``isospin'' $T$ and ``hypercharge'' $Y$.
 The explicit state of the link is therefore

-The Wilson line operators are characterized by the link quantum numbers and they are either in the fundamental ($p=1,q=0$) or adjoint ($p=0,q=1$) representations.
+The Wilson line operators are characterised by the link quantum numbers and they are either in the fundamental ($p=1,q=0$) or adjoint ($p=0,q=1$) representations.
 Single-link states are therefore: